python-bear/Sick-Set-Of-Bookmarklets/README.md

  - **Fall Diagonally**: Makes all objects on the current page fall in random directions and then reset and loop.
  - **Tri**: Allows you to view the page as if it is 3D, it will layer objects and has other 3D visuals also, it even has a menu.
  - **YTGlow**: Has an effect like YouTube's ambient mode, but it works on all videos and works by adding a blur effect behind the video.
 This bookmarklet is a switch, meaning it will toggle if it is on or not, and you don't have to reload to get rid of it.
+ - **Funky Focus**: Causes the currently selected/focused on object of the page to wiggle back and forwarth.

 #### Data ####